 This project was done by tying data from the NOAA NC1901-1902-1903 Hurricane Florence Supplemental Task Order 1305M220NCNL0017 with the USGS Hurricane Florence project data.
 Due to this, that data has some differing classifications compared to the USGS Hurricane Florence project.
 In addition, a void mask shapefile is included to represent the areas within the DPA where there is no LAS coverage.
-This is due to the NOAA boundary and is the reason why there are fewer LAS files than DEM files.
-NV5G also provided "WU300147 Empty_Las.shp" which shows tiles that are empty, with no points existing in the tile due to the tile being located over open water.
-Flight logs are not included since we were not able to obtain them
+This is due to the NOAA boundary and is why there is a descrepency between the quantity of LAS and DEM files.
+Flight Logs are not included since we were not able to obtain them.

-35630_NC_NOAA_Topobathy Work Unit 300147 Projected Coordinate System: NAD1983 (2011) UTM Zone 18N Horizontal Datum: NAD83 (2011) Vertical Datum: NAVD88 (GEOID 18)
+35630_NC_NOAA_Topobathy Work Unit 300148 Projected Coordinate System: NAD1983 (2011) UTM Zone 18N Horizontal Datum: NAD83 (2011) Vertical Datum: NAVD88 (GEOID 18)